 Future designs for large nuclear vessels and components require more efficient machining techniques for both existing and future reactor materials.
 The Nuclear Advanced Manufacturing Centre at the University of Sheffield is leading research to develop and characterise optimised cutting techniques, which include key aspects of machine dynamics.
 This research explores highly innovative approaches for machining very large components, for example using deep-hole drilling and using machining robots with indoor positioning systems, together with assisted machining techniques.

 Near-net shape and engineered structures

 Components such as reactor vessel nozzles and valve bodies are usually machined down from forgings or billets.
-By producing raw parts that are closer to their final shape, manufacturers could significantly reduce material waste, cost and lead times.
+By producing raw parts that are closer to their final shape, manufacturers can significantly reduce material waste, cost and lead times.
 The Dalton Nuclear Institute is testing ‘near-net’ production processes for nuclear applications.
-These new processes include Hot Isostatic Press (HIP) techniques (currently used in aerospace, and oil and gas industries, where research is concentrated on developing a detailed understanding of the correlation between powder properties, manufacturing process and finished material properties), weld-based additive manufacturing and the fabrication of specialist ceramic and coated materials required for advanced nuclear fuels.
+These new processes include Hot Isostatic Press (HIP) techniques (currently used in aerospace, and oil and gas industries), and research is concentrated on developing a detailed understanding of the correlation between powder properties, manufacturing process and finished material properties.

 Advanced Nuclear Fuel